-- 1. Completed the HOBET (Health Occupations Basic Entrance Test) available in the Downtown and Parham Road Campus testing centers. - 2.
-Completed the mathematics placement test and completed through MTH 3 if developmental mathematics is required based on placement test results.
+- Completed the HOBET (Health Occupations Basic Entrance Test) available in the Downtown and Parham Road Campus testing centers. - 2.
+Completed the mathematics placement test and completed through MTH 03 if developmental mathematics is required based on placement test results.
 Students with transferable college algebra with a grade of "C" or better will be exempt from the mathematics placement test.
-If developmental math is required, the student needs to successfully complete through Math 3. - Completed one unit of high school biology and one unit of high school chemistry with a grade of "C" or better or their equivalent (JSRCC BIO and CHM 1). - Completed the following general education courses in the curriculum: ENG 111 and 112, Social Sciences Electives (3 credits), Humanities/Fine Arts Elective (3 credits), Personal Wellness elective (2 credits), NAS 161 and 162, and SDV 100. - 5.
-A minimum cumulative grade point average of 2.00 in all JSRCC courses. - 6.
-Grade of "C" or better in NAS 161 and 162. - Completed an interview with the Respiratory Therapy program head or clinical coordinator primarily to discuss the requirements and qualifications for a career in respiratory therapy.
+If developmental math is required, the student needs to successfully complete through Math 3. - Completed one unit of high school biology and one unit of high school chemistry with a grade of "C" or better or their equivalent (JSRCC BIO 1 and CHM 1). - Completed the following courses in the curriculum: ENG 111 and 112, Social/Behavioral Science Elective (3 credits), Humanities/Fine Arts Elective (3 credits), Personal Wellness elective (2 credits), NAS 161 and 162, and SDV 100. - A minimum cumulative grade point average of 2.00 in all JSRCC courses. - 6.
+Grade of "C" or better in NAS 161 and 162.